Molodos/ElegooNeptuneThumbnails/README.md

 for thumbnails might be added to the printer firmware, so I might be adding thumbnails for that printer in the future, if this can be confirmed somehow.

+### Why do thumbnails not change when printing another G-code file?

+There seems to be a bug in older printer firmware versions which causes the thumbnail to not update if you start a print right after the last one ended.
+Restarting the printer in between prints seems to fix that.
+If this is the case for you, check your printer for firmware updates, which might fix the bug.

 ### Will there be PrusaSlicer support at some point?

 Currently, I am not planning to release a PrusaSlicer version of the plugin.
 Maybe in further distance, there could be a